-In its first two years of operation MLI has enjoyed many successes, including: 1) being recognised as one of the world’s top 20 new think tanks after only 6 months of operation; 2) winning the top international prize for excellence in think tank publications (the Sir Antony Fisher Award) for its first book, The Canadian Century (co-authored by Crowley, Jason Clemens and Niels Veldhuis); 3) being quoted by British Prime Minister David Cameron in his state speech to the Canadian parliament in 2011; 4) being recognised as one of the world’s top 5 new think tanks after only 20 months of operation, a rise of 15 places in the rankings; and 5) having the Hill Times rank Managing Director Crowley in 2012 as one of the 100 Most Influential People in Ottawa.
+In its first four years of operation MLI has enjoyed many successes, including: 1) being recognised as one of the world's top 20 new think tanks after only 6 months of operation; 2) winning the top international prize for excellence in think tank publications (the Sir Antony Fisher Award) for its first book, The Canadian Century (co-authored by Crowley, Jason Clemens and Niels Veldhuis); 3) being quoted by British Prime Minister David Cameron in his state speech to the Canadian Parliament in 2011; 4) being recognised as one of the world's top 5 new think tanks after only 20 months of operation, a rise of 15 places in the rankings; 5) rising in the rankings to one of the top 3 new think tanks in the world in 2013, the final year for which it qualified for this category; and 6) having the Hill Times repeatedly rank Managing Director Crowley as one of the 100 Most Influential People in Ottawa.

 Crowley has a long and distinguished record in the think tank world.
-He was the founder of the Atlantic Institute for Market Studies (AIMS) in Halifax, one of the country’s leading regional think tanks.
-AIMS is one of the world’s most honoured think tanks.
+He was the founder of the Atlantic Institute for Market Studies (AIMS) in Halifax, one of the country's leading regional think tanks.
+AIMS is one of the world's most honoured think tanks.
 It is a four time winner of the Sir Antony Fisher Award.
 No think tank in the world has won this honour more times than AIMS.
-Crowley is a former Salvatori Fellow at the Heritage Foundation in Washington DC and is a Senior Fellow at the Galen Institute, a health care policy think tank also based in Washington.
-In addition, he is a member of the “Conseil scientifique” (Research Advisory Board) of l’Institut Turgot (Paris, France); the Research Advisory Board of the Frontier Centre for Public Policy (Winnipeg); and the Nigerian Institute for Public Policy (Lagos, Nigeria).
+Crowley is a former Salvatori Fellow at the Heritage Foundation in Washington DC and a former Senior Fellow at the Galen Institute, a health care policy think tank also based in Washington.
+In addition, he has been a member of the boards or advisory councils of institutes in places as diverse as Canada, the USA, Nigeria and France.

 In September 2009, Key Porter Books published Crowley's fourth book, Fearful Symmetry: the fall and rise of Canada's founding values, which quickly found its way onto the Canadian best sellers lists.
 Among his many other books and other publications, Crowley co-authored two projects on the Canadian health-care system both of which won the Sir Antony Fisher Award.
 In recognition of his health-care work, he was named to the most influential recent provincial health-care inquiry in Canada, the Alberta Premier's Advisory Council on Health (the Mazankowski Committee).
 The Council's Chairman, former Canadian Deputy Prime Minister Don Mazankowski, called Crowley the "intellectual architect" of the committee's report.
 Crowley is a much sought after media commentator on health-care policy and has spoken to scores of national and international conferences in recent years on health-care reform in Canada.